SunnyYoshimitsu/CelestiCall/README.md

+To do list/learn/plan(6/17):

+Start making prototypes of the GPU and the Audio mixer Then integrate them to a HDMI output

+GPU: Learn about "CUDA" cores, make a RGB framebuffer of 800 x 600 size for the touchscreen output.
+Make variable screen resolution for HDMI out.
+Audio: extend upon school filter projects and DMA sound replay.
+       If too complicated, then make a simple PCM passthrough and FIFO for sound replay from memory.

+Integrate both GPU and Audio though the HyperNova top module to output to HDMI, display and audio jack.
+Add controls to allow versatile displaying.
+Possibly add possible VGA output for second display via the PMOD (max 64 colors only).

 I know this sounds ambitious as going to the moon by oneself.
 HOWEVER, with the way technology is evolving, I believe it's possible....Please let a student dream.....